George Barbu Știrbei: Conservative unionist

-Conservative leadership

 The Știrbeist project was damaged by the election of January 1859, in which both Bibescu brothers stood as candidates in Dolj County.
 The Beizadea also ran at Dolj's landowners college, in what was reported as a dirty race, complete with "machinations and base intrigues."
 As reported by Steoa Dunărei, he also took a seat in neighboring Romanați, though he eventually preferred to be listed as a Dolj deputy, along with Dimitrie Bibescu.
 On January 19–20, he signed up to a Committee of conservative deputies, which supported either his father or Bibescu for the Wallachian throne.
 Led by physician Apostol Arsache (the Assembly president), they promised to govern Wallachia in accordance with the "principles of moderation and social progress", and also to uphold property against any promises of expropriation.

 A set of circumstances, utilized to its advantage by the National Party, resulted in the election to the throne of a Moldavian, Alexandru Ioan Cuza, as Domnitor of both countries—now officially the "United Principalities".
 His father's ambition of reaching the same result from a more conservative basis was frustrated on January 23, when his own candidacy for the throne was rejected by the deputies.
 In his later notes, Beizadea Știrbei confided that he had wanted the throne for himself, against both Cuza and his own father; still, he "enthusiastically voted for Cuza".
 Prince Barbu was ill at home, absenting from the reunion of deputies which unanimously confirmed Cuza; George brought him the proclamation, so that he could sign it.